BAF Shaheen College Kurmitola: History

-The college is situated within Bangladesh Air Force Base Bir Uttam A. K. Khandker, located in Kurmitola, Dhaka Cantonment, and lies adjacent to the runway of Hazrat Shahjalal International Airport.
-The campus includes a school building, a college building, an English version school, a playground, a cafeteria, and a Shaheed Minar.
+The college is situated within Bangladesh Air Force Base Bir Uttam A. K. Khandker in Kurmitola, Dhaka Cantonment, and is located adjacent to the runway of Hazrat Shahjalal International Airport.
+The campus comprises a school building, a college building, an English version school, a playground, a cafeteria, and a Shaheed Minar.

 Academic structure

 BAF Shaheen College Kurmitola follows the curriculum prescribed by the National Curriculum and Textbook Board.
-It operates in both Bengali and English mediums from KG to Class XII.
-The college provides education in all three major streams: Science, Humanities, and Business Studies.
+The institution operates in both Bengali and English mediums from kindergarten to Class XII and offers education across three major streams: Science, Humanities, and Business Studies.

-As of 2025, the total number of students is approximately 7,255, with around 6,286 in the Bengali version and 969 in the English version.
-The institution employs over 160 teaching staff and 50+ administrative and support personnel.
+As of 2025, the institution enrols approximately 7,255 students, with around 6,286 studying in the Bengali version and 969 in the English version.
+The college employs more than 160 teaching staff members, along with over 50 administrative and support personnel.

-The college encourages student participation in various co-curricular and extracurricular activities, including sports, debate, cultural programs, and community service initiatives.
+The institution encourages student participation in a range of co-curricular and extracurricular activities, including sports, debating, cultural programmes, and community service initiatives.

-The institution hosts annual cultural festivals, science fairs, sports competitions, and observances of national events, which attract participation from both students and the wider community.
+The college also organises annual cultural festivals, science fairs, sports competitions, and observances of national events, attracting participation from students as well as members of the wider community.